const class sys::DateTime

 Source

 Return the current time as nanosecond ticks since 1 Jan 2000 UTC, but with the guarantee that every call returns a unique value for the lifetime of this VM.
 Since most platforms don't actually support nanosecond resolution, the unused nanoseconds are used as a counter to ensure uniqueness.
 However, bursts of calls may result in a drift from the actual system time.
-For example if the platform's clock supports millisecond resolution, then calling this method more than one million time within a millisecond will introduce a millisecond drift (1,000,000ns in a ms).
+For example, if the platform's clock supports millisecond resolution, then calling this method more than one million times within a millisecond will introduce a millisecond drift (1,000,000ns in a ms).

 nowUtc